dagamo94/liri-bot/README.md

 * Axios: Make requests to the OMDB and BandsInTown APIs

 ## Developers:
--Daniel Garcia: I was the lead and only developer in the creation of this app.
+- Daniel Garcia: I was the lead and only developer in the creation of this app.